-Maybe you’ve heard about this coed Scouting program for young men and women and you’re ready to try to organize a Venture Crew.
+Maybe you’ve heard about this coed Scouting program for young men and women and you’re ready to try to organize a Venturing Crew.
 You might even have a specific group of young people in mind.
 It could be you know of a group who want to go out hiking or work on model trains together or maybe you just want to get a church youth group going.
 So where do you start?

 The Boy Scouts of America way of starting a Crew is shown in bold below.
 Our Crew is about 18 months old now.
 Like many things in life, we didn’t follow the plan exactly, but it was close enough and seems to be going alright.